Calling all energy sector disruptors

 You'll start the program by getting to know the other participants in the program and the wider EnergyLab community.
 You will spend time with Australia's most successful clean energy entrepreneurs and present at a public and private event.

 26 July-6 August 2021

-The Investment Module is all about meeting the group of Australia's most active energy-sector investors who have volunteered as mentors for the program.
+The Investor Module is all about meeting the group of Australia's most active energy-sector investors who have volunteered as mentors for the program.
 You'll have a chance to present to each of them and receive verbal and written feedback on how you can improve your presentation and your plans.

 6-17 September 2021